sqlfluff/sqlfluff-github-actions/README.md

 ## Resources

-See the [docs](https://docs.github.com/en/actions) to learn more about GitHub Actions and developing your won worflows.
+See the Github [docs](https://docs.github.com/en/actions) to learn more about GitHub Actions and developing your own worflows.